Greenpeace International - 2026 Global Finance Internship

 As the Global Finance Intern, you will be a key support for the Global Finance team, focusing on delivering accurate and timely financial reports and data analysis.
 We are looking for candidates with exceptional analytical skills, initiative and passion for the numbers to drive impactful change together.

-In this role you will:
+In this role you be responsible for:

 • Financial Reporting Assistance: